NVComputing/nvcomputingsite/resources/acsl/regex.md

 ***Wait, isn't that just parenthesis?***

-Aha, you feeble-minded ASCL simp who is only here for the college credit.
+Aha, you feeble-minded ACSL simp who is only here for the college credit.
 You fool.
 You moron.

 Unbeknownst to both you and ACSL, the parenthesis were serving a sinister function.
 They were *capturing* whatever was in them.